Dellyjoe/RTC_Light_Timer/README.md

 Current coding Task to work on
-- [ ] More Struct to timer.h, This is beacuse it is the same funtion.
-You don't need different funtions to be different files.
+- [ ] Move Struct to timer.h,beacuse it is the same funtionly (uses timmer para).
+You don't need different funtions to be in different files.
 - [ ] Get timerinterval to only turn on relay when Timervalues.clockset is = to current clock time.
     - convert Timervalues.clockset into hour() for comparability
 - [ ] In sendvaluestimer funtion figure out how to pass both variables to timer funtion